ppetrovtv/pine_script_docs/source/essential/Indicator_repainting.rst

 Other types of behavior rightly or wrongly referred to as *repainting* include plotting with a negative offset on past bars and using otherwise unavailable future information received through misunderstood calls to the ``security`` function, which can introduce
-future information not available in real-time into script calculations.
+data not available in real-time into script calculations.

 Not all indicators are subject to the type of repainting we discuss here.
 In most cases it depends on whether or not certain functions or language